tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 ### SDK firmware

 Theoretically it should work.
 It receives AT commands over serial line.

-The AVR side must use SC16IS750 like other Uno WiFi libraries or the firmware must be modified to put pin 4 LOW for using direct serial connection.
-Possible library is WifiEsp.

-Or AT commands can be send with "Arduino Uno WiFi Dev Ed Library" WifiData interface like in the EspRecovery sketch.
+Problem is, how to to set default slower baudrate for the ESP after flashing the firmware.
+Only option is activating direct serial connection by connecting soldering point TP_GPIOESP to ground until lower default baudrate is set with AT commands.

+Possible library is WifiEsp over [SC16IS750 object](https://github.com/SandboxElectronics/UART_Bridge), which implements the Serial interface.

 ## WiFi Link firmware